A Coq Mechanization of JavaScript Regular Expression Semantics: Limitations and Future Work: Looking Ahead

 Backtracking implementations sometimes use more advanced optimizations than the one we formally verified in \cref{sec:strictly_nullable}.
 For instance, Irregexp generates native code when the same regex is being executed several time~\cite{v8_tier_up}, and recent work has explored the use of memoization to speed up backtracking engines even with modern extended regex features such as lookarounds or backreferences~\cite{selective_memo}.
 One could also use our mechanization to formally verify these techniques in Coq, for instance proving the correctness of a native code compiler for JavaScript regexes, or proving the correctness of an efficient memoized backtracking implementation.

-Another kind of engines use regex derivatives.
+Another kind of engine uses regex derivatives.
 Derivatives~\cite{brzozowski64} present an elegant way to define the semantics of standard regular expressions.
 A recent addition to the .NET framework is a linear-time derivatives-based engine for a subset of .NET regexes (without backreferences or lookarounds)~\cite{dotnet_pldi}.
-To our knowledge, no derivatives-based engine exist for JavaScript regexes.
+To our knowledge, no derivatives-based engine exists for JavaScript regexes.
 One crucial step in defining a derivatives-based engine is to use regex rewriting rules to group together semantically equivalent regexes.
-In essence, for standard regular expressions, this ensures that the algorithm explores a \textit{minimal} equivalent automata .
-A list of such rewriting rules for standard regular expressions (extended with regex intersection, complement and the empty-set regex) is available in~\cite[Section 4.1]{derivatives_reexamined} and combining these rules has been proven to make the set of derivatives (up to equivalence) finite.
+In essence, for standard regular expressions, this ensures that the algorithm explores a \textit{finite} equivalent automaton.
+A list of such rewriting rules for standard regular expressions (extended with regex intersection, complement and the empty-set regex) is available in~\cite[Section 4.1]{derivatives_reexamined} and combining these rules has been proven to make the set of derivatives finite up to equivalence.
 However, for JavaScript regexes, we have already used our executable engine to show that several of these rules are incorrect in JavaScript, as shown on \cref{fig:transformations}.
 For the first rule, deleting branches may change the index of capture groups.
 For the second one, disjunction is notoriously non-commutative in JavaScript because the left branch has higher priority than the right one.
 This raises a new open question: is it possible to find a combination of rewriting rules leading to the same finiteness result for JavaScript regexes?
 If there is, we believe we could use our mechanization to formally verify each transformation, just like we did in \cref{sec:strictly_nullable}.

-\paragraph{Formal verification of other JavaScript regex semantics} Previous work reasoning about JavaScript regexes~\cite{expose,regex_repair} have preferred a more denotational style of semantics, rather than mimicking the operational backtacking algorithm of the ECMAScript specification.
-We believe that these models could benefit greatly from our mechanization by being proved equivalent to it in Coq.
-Similarly, the transducers semantics of~\cite{psst} have been tested against JavaScript semantics, and with our mechanization we could prove that the semantics are in fact equivalent.
+\paragraph{Formal verification of other JavaScript regex semantics} Previous work reasoning about JavaScript regexes~\cite{expose,regex_repair} have preferred a more denotational style of semantics, rather than mimicking the operational backtracking algorithm of the ECMAScript specification.
+We believe that these models could benefit from our mechanization by being proved equivalent to it in Coq.
+Similarly, the transducers semantics of~\citet{psst} have been tested against JavaScript, and with our mechanization we could prove that the two semantics are in fact equivalent.